 InterSystems SQL supports the complete entry-level SQL-92 standard with a few exceptions and several special extensions.
-InterSystems SQL also supports indices, triggers, BLOBs, and stored procedures (these are typical RDBMS features but are not part of the SQL-92 standard).
-For a complete list, see Using InterSystems SQL
+InterSystems SQL also supports indexes, triggers, BLOBs, and stored procedures (these are typical RDBMS features but are not part of the SQL-92 standard).
+For a complete list, see Using InterSystems SQL.

-You can use embedded SQL in ObjectScript routines and in methods written in ObjectScript.
+You can use embedded SQL in ObjectScript methods and routines.

 To make it easier to use SQL within object applications, InterSystems IRIS includes a number of object extensions to SQL.

 Of course, you can also express the same query using SQL JOIN syntax.
-The advantage of the reference operator syntax is that it is succinct and easy to understand at a glance.
+The advantage of the implicit join operator syntax is that it is succinct and easy to understand at a glance.

 Special Options for Persistent Classes

-Default query (the Extent query) that is an SQL result set that contains the data for the objects of this class.
+Ability to use a default query (the Extent query) that is an SQL result set that contains the data for the objects of this class.
 By default, the Extent query returns the existing IDs in the extent.
 It can be modified to return more columns.

 Ability to define relationships between classes that are projected to SQL as foreign keys.